jackmschroeder/Gov-1006-Replication-4/README.md

 * A folder, `figures`, that contains the generated replication figures
 * A `.gitignore` file
 * `Week-1.Rmd`, which contains the first week's replication work
-* `Week-1.pdf`, which contains the pdf output of the first week's replication work
 * `bibliography.bib`, which holds references
 * and `README.md`, which you are finished reading